michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0018.md

 - n: the desire to have or do something that you know you should avoid
 - n: something that seduces or has the quality to seduce
 ### Family
+- temptation: temptations+
-temptation: temptations+;tempt: temptable, temptation, tempted, tempter, tempting, tempts;tempter: tempters;tempting: temptingly, temptingness, untempting;untempting: untemptingly
+- tempt: temptable, temptation, tempted, tempter, tempting, tempts
+- tempter: tempters
+- tempting: temptingly, temptingness, untempting
+- untempting: untemptingly
 ### Examples
 - “We need to avoid the temptation of just saying ‘no’ for the sake of saying ‘no,’” Mock said.
 - The ones who do show up, especially before Dec.
 8, seemed to be more amused by the temptation of free chicken.